wandb/codesearchnet/README.md

     The above command overrides the default locations for saving the model to `trained_models` and also overrides the source of the train, validation, and test sets.

-  `train.py --help` works and will give you an overview of available options.
+  `train.py --help` gives an overview of available options.

   **Note:** Options for `--model` are currently listed in `src/model_restore_helper.get_model_class_from_name`.